 The Tasmanian Midlands are home to one of the most threatened ecosystems in the world - temperate grasslands and grassy woodlands.
-The Midlands Conservation Fund brings farmers and conservationists together to help protect these species on working farms.
+The Midlands Conservation Partnership (MCP) brings farmers and conservationists together to help protect these species on working farms.

 The area is rich in plant and animal species, many of which are endemic or endangered – including 32 nationally threatened species and more than 180 plants and animals that are threatened in Tasmania.